jacpul/approxcount/README.md

 ### Tasks & Questions

-9. Create a line plot showing how runtime changes with an increase in the number of threads.
+9. Create a line plot showing how *average* runtime changes with an increase in the number of threads.

 10. How does runtime for random2 change as the number of threads increase?